 What type of Government does Russia have today?

 The official explanation of Russia and its politics today is that the country is a federal semi-presidential republic.
-In basic terms, the country has a president – currently Dmitry Medvedev – who is head of a multi-party government system which in turn is headed by the Prime Minister.
+In basic terms, the country has a president (currently Vladimir Putin) who is nominally the head of a multi-party government system which in turn is headed by the Prime Minister.

 While there were few tears shed when communism fell, there was still a pocket of resistance that was brought into sharp focus with the conflict early in Boris Yeltsin’s leadership.

 Moving forward to today, the Communist Party in Russia still exists and it has more than a pocket of support.
 It is officially known as the Communist Party of the Russian Federation.

 At the 2018 Presidential election, the communist candidate Pavel Grudinin polled 8,659,206 votes which represents 11.9% of the total votes cast.

 While 11.9% may seem like a moderate figure at best, that still means that over 8 million people in Russia would be happy to see a Communist President at the helm and, you would surmise, they would be equally happy to see a return to the days when they lived as communists under the old regime.

 That figure of 11.9% does, to be fair represent a fall in support for the communist party in Russia today and it is a significant drop from the results of other recent elections, such as 2000 when Zyuganov secured over 29% of the electorate’s votes, or the 1996 election where more than 40% voted for Zyuganov.

 As the numbers of those who can remember living under communism begin to dwindle even further, it will be fascinating to see how many votes the official Communist party in Russia will poll going forward, and whether they can pick up new voters to replace their still elderly voter base.

 So when you ask is Russia still communist, the answer is that it no longer has a Communist government, but that there is still a solid core of the Russian population who support the new Communist Party.